ivadsiulsgames/tycooncreator/README.md

 To add new packages you can run `npm install @quenty/package-name` or whatever the package you want.

 **Copyright (C) @ivadsiuls 2025.
 All Rights Reserved.**

+> [!NOTE]
+> This software is protected by copyright law.
+> You may not copy, modify, distribute, or use this project in any way without express permission from the creator.